muodov/blog/_posts/2015-08-16-fac-rubik-solver.md

 The most important part of the solving program is a solving algorithm.
 There is [quite some](https://en.wikipedia.org/wiki/Optimal_solutions_for_Rubik%27s_Cube) serious mathematical work already done on Rubik's cube.
 If you are into algebra and combinatorics, it might be pretty interesting.
-For instance, I was very suprised that the God number (the exact lower bound for a number of moves needed to solve arbitrary cube) was [only found in 2010](http://cube20.org)!
+For instance, I was very surprised that the God number (the exact lower bound for a number of moves needed to solve arbitrary cube) was [only found in 2010](http://cube20.org)!

 While we did care about the speed of solving, we had to take into account that